corticalstack/corticalstack.github.io/_posts/2019-09-25-aws-certified-cloud-practitioner.md

 and build cloud solutions I could make well-informed decisions.
 I'm super happy to share the outcome of this prep is AWS Cloud Practitioner certification.

-Beyond "standard" stuff like auto-scaling & load balancing compute resources, some other services really stood out for me.
+Beyond "**standard**" stuff like auto-scaling & load balancing compute resources, some other services really stood out for me.
 AWS Lambda for FaaS (Functions as a Service) serverless, stateless compute.
 AWS CloudFormation for infrastructure as code, for reliable, repeatable and self-documenting resource provisioning.
 AWS API Gateway to publish and log API calls.
 AWS SQS allowing those decoupled microservices to communicate with each other.